UniMath/agda-unimath/src/commutative-algebra/sums-commutative-semirings.lagda.md

     extend-sum-Semiring (semiring-Commutative-Semiring R)
 ```

-### Shifting a sum of elements in a commutative ring
+### Shifting a sum of elements in a commutative semiring

 ```agda
 module _